ashayp22/Rust-Math/README.md

 Week 4 (11/22)

-- [ ] Ashay - Write iterative implementation of Sierpinski Carpet.
-- [ ] Add controls for customizing fractal generation.
+- [x] Add controls for customizing fractal generation.
-- [ ] Combined our fractals into one website.
+- [x] Combined our fractals into one website.
+- [ ] Add more fractals or math animations.
+- [ ] Implement multi-threading

 Week 5 (11/29)